-You will make bad decisions in life and that’s OK.
+You will make some bad decisions in life and that’s OK.
 You’ll trust untrustworthy people.
-You will take the wrong job.
+You’ll take the wrong job.
 An investment of time and money will go south.

 Will you follow up bad choices by learning and taking a better path?

-In How to Make Good Decisions (Part 1) I gave you 6 tools that have helped me.
-Here’s 6 more tools I find helpful.
+In How to Make the Good Decisions (Part 1) I gave you 7 tools that have helped me.
+Here’s 7 more tools I find helpful.

-Make a list of the 5 worst life choices and list a couple of reasons behind why you made these decisions.
+Make a list of a few life choices you consider mistakes.
+Then list some reasons behind why you made these decisions.
 Was it made out of emotion?
 Were you deceived?
 Was it a vulnerable time in your life?
-Each of these choices will have things in common to learn from.
+Did you ignore your intuition?
+These choices may have much in common.

 Good decisions come from avoiding the easy.
 Take a risk.
 This might mean saying “no” or it might mean saying “yes”.
 Sometimes quitting is the most courageous decision.
-Head in the opposite direction of your fears.
 What’s the most courageous decision in your current situation?